dmd-program/dmd-100-sp18/practice/face_to_face_with_design.md

 # Face to Face with Design

-**Read:**

-Face to Face with Design (p.
-62-82) in Design and Truth by Robert Grudin
+Face to Face with Design \(p.
+62-82\) in Design and Truth by Robert Grudin

-**Writing prompt:**

-In this chapter, Grudin...

-**Writing guidelines:**

-1. Write a response to the writing prompt on your course blog.
-2. Length: (150-300 words)
+## Writing prompt

+In this chapter, Grudin talks about fixing and designing material objects which had some meaning in his life.
+Now think of a time that you designed or fixed something when you had a meaningful connection with.
+Describe the experience.

+## Writing guidelines

+1. Length: \(150-300 words\)
+2. Cite sources where applicable.
 3. Check for spelling and grammar.
-4. Choose clear and concise wording.
+4. Avoid generalizing language.
+Choose clear and concise wording.